 I then walked up the hill and down again to Patitiri (Πατητήρι), about 40 minutes, and checked in the Post Office.
-No, the package was not in yet, I do hope it comes by tomorrow.
+No, the package was not in yet, I did hope it comes by tomorrow.
 I then rented a motor scooter, bought some excellent fresh bread, and drove back to Thetis for lunch.

 After lunch, I rode the scooter to Steni Vala to look at the MOm seal rescue station.
 It seemed abandoned and it was very disappointing.
 I used a public phone to call Aliki in D.C.
 I then drove to the northernmost cove of Gerakas (Γέρακας).
 It was a lovely ride.
 The island is very green, full of pine trees and olive trees.
 The light was wonderful and all the colors were very vivid.
 As the road is high up, it affords a fantastic view of Peristera, Skantzoura, Skyros, and Evia on the S and Pelagos, Yura, and Piperi on the N.

 On the way, I came across one of the votaries one often sees along the roads in Greece.
 This one, however, was not just an ordinary votary.
 It was a votary to Saint Riginos (Άγιος Ρηγίνος)!
 I am not Saint Riginos, we just share the same name.
 He is the patron saint of Skopelos.